ska-telescope/ska-itf-te/UV_MIGRATION.md

 Risk: behavior drift in scripts expecting Poetry virtualenv layout.
 Mitigation: search and patch scripts; prefer uv run and stable executable paths.

+## Deferred References (Intentional)

+The following Poetry references are intentionally deferred for now:

+- images/ska-mid-eda-grafana-connector/Dockerfile
+Reason: this image builds an external cloned project (`libhdbpp-grafana-connector`) that is still Poetry-based; not part of root `ska-mid` uv migration scope.

+- .make/.gitlab-ci.yml
+Reason: this is shared makefile template infrastructure; changing it here is out of scope and should be done in the upstream template workflow.

+- .engineering-tools/.gitlab/ci/check-dependencies/.pipeline.yaml
+Reason: belongs to the engineering-tools submodule project.
+Migrate as part of the dedicated engineering-tools uv effort.

+Exit criteria to remove these deferrals:

+- engineering-tools publishes a uv-native image and root pipeline has been switched and stabilized.
+- external image projects are either migrated to uv or explicitly documented as Poetry exceptions.
+- template-level Poetry references are handled in upstream template repositories and consumed via version bump.

 ## Rollback Plan

 If failures occur after engineering-tools migration: